CAAPIM/layer7-operator/example/README.md

 # Layer7 Operator Examples
-These examples cover a broader set of the features that the Layer7 Operator provides and serve as a starting point for implementing these in your own environments.
+These examples cover a broader set of the features that the Layer7 Operator provides and serve as a starting point for implementing these in your own environments or just trying them out.

 ## Prerequisites
 - Kubernetes v1.25+
 - Gateway v10/11.x License
 - Ingress Controller (You can also expose Gateway Services as L4 LoadBalancers)

+The basic and advanced examples can be run in a single namespace, The OTel Examples require multiple namespaces for the additional components.
+Your Kubernetes user or service account must have sufficient privileges to create namespaces, deployments, configmaps, secrets, service accounts, roles, etc..

+Each example also includes a [Kind](https://kind.sigs.k8s.io/) (Kubernetes in Docker) Quickstart which you can utilise if you have access to a Docker Machine.

 #### Getting started
 1. Place a gateway v10 or v11 license in [resources/secrets/license](./resources/secrets/license).